Esbern/gis/content/Application domaines/From Reality to Geospatial Data.md

 ## Defining the world of discourse
 While an individual [[GIS project]] does not define its own world of observation, which is a common abstract term, each project defines its own [[world of discourse]] that defines who and what we see in the [[world of observation]].
 Defining the [[world of discourse]] or a [[GIS project]] is one of the most important elements in writing the [[Design Rationale]] of the project since it defines which information in terms of data is to be the foundation of the project.
-The [[world of discourse]] is sometimes also called the conceptual data model for the project and is typicaly defined in terms of a [[Ontology]]
+The world of discourse is sometimes also called the conceptual data model for the project and is typically defined in terms of an [[Ontology]].
+If the Ontology is defined in enough detail, it can be directly translated into a [[data structure]].

+## Defining a data structure
+While an [[ontology]] is a conceptual representation of the [[world of discourse]], the [[data structure]] is a formal representation implemented in some specific data management software.
+Specifying a data structure for a GIS project can, on the one hand, be surprisingly simple but can also become really complex, especially if you are working on a GIS project that utilises advanced data management software such as [[Postgres]].
+I recommend that you start by extending your ontology with a generalised data structure and then convert this to a more complex data structure if needed